Item - 2024.EX18.2

 1. City Council endorse the development of a new Purpose-built Rental Homes Incentives stream under the City’s Rental Supply Housing Program to support 20,000 rental homes, including up to 16,000 purpose-built rental homes and at minimum 4,000 affordable rental homes by:

-b.
-Requesting the provincial government to support an additional 10,400 purpose-built rental homes by providing a Build More Homes Rebate to the City, equivalent to the value of development charges payable and 85 percent of property taxes owed by eligible projects for 35 years, estimated at $1.0 billion;
+b. requesting the provincial government to support an additional 10,400 purpose-built rental homes by providing a Build More Homes Rebate to the City, equivalent to the value of development charges payable and 85 percent of property taxes owed by eligible projects for 35 years, estimated at $1.0 billion.

-4. City Council direct the Executive Director, Housing Secretariat, Chief Planner and Executive Director, City Planning, and Executive Director, Development Review, in consultation with the Chief Financial Officer and Treasurer, to develop and recommend for City Council approval in 2025 an appropriate implementation tool for the new Purpose-built Rental Homes Incentives stream, that includes securing the value of City benefits and rental tenure of projects.
+4. City Council direct the Executive Director, Housing Secretariat, the Chief Planner and Executive Director, City Planning, and the Executive Director, Development Review, in consultation with the Chief Financial Officer and Treasurer, to develop and recommend for City Council approval in 2025 an appropriate implementation tool for the new Purpose-built Rental Homes Incentives stream, that includes securing the value of City benefits and rental tenure of projects.

-5. City Council request that the Chief Financial Officer and Treasurer consider opportunities for adaptable funding approaches, through the process described in Part 4 above, to support the Purpose-built Rental Homes Incentives stream through a variety of growth-funding tools and revenue sources, and funding provided by provincial and federal governments intended for housing initiatives, in accordance with program requirements, for the purposes of supporting investments in growth-related infrastructure.
+5. City Council request the Chief Financial Officer and Treasurer to consider opportunities for adaptable funding approaches, through the process described in Part 4 above, to support the Purpose-built Rental Homes Incentives stream through a variety of growth-funding tools and revenue sources, and funding provided by provincial and federal governments intended for housing initiatives, in accordance with program requirements, for the purposes of supporting investments in growth-related infrastructure.

-6. City Council request the Executive Director, Housing Secretariat and Executive Director, Development Review to report back to the Executive Committee before the end of 2025 on the results on the implementation of the new Purpose-built Rental Incentives Stream with recommendations to support the approximately 102,000 affordable and purpose-built rental homes currently proposed and not yet built in the City’s development pipeline to reach construction start by 2030.
+6. City Council request the Executive Director, Housing Secretariat and the Executive Director, Development Review to report back to the Executive Committee before the end of 2025 on the results on the implementation of the new Purpose-built Rental Incentives Stream with recommendations to support the approximately 102,000 affordable and purpose-built rental homes currently proposed and not yet built in the City’s development pipeline to reach construction start by 2030.

 A New Multi-Residential Property (Municipal Reduction) Tax subclass